Activities After Total Knee Replacement

 - Understanding any knee precautions you may have been given to prevent injury and ensure proper healing.

-If you are not able to accomplish these goals, it may be unsafe for you to go directly home after discharge.
+If you are unable to accomplish these goals, it may be unsafe for you to go directly home after discharge.
 If this is the case, you may be temporarily transferred to a rehabilitation or skilled nursing center.

 Warning Signs of Infection